ricogendron/phase-diversity/README.md

-   mysetup.phase # modal coefficients of the phase mysetup.phase_generator(mysetup.phase) # zonal representation of the phase, all phase points in a row mysetup.mappy(mysetup.phase_generator(mysetup.phase)) # human-readable/plottable 2d representation of the phase
+   mysetup.phase # modal coefficients of the phase mysetup.phase_generator(mysetup.phase) # zonal representation of the phase, all phase points in a row mysetup.mappy(mysetup.phase_generator(mysetup.phase)) # human-readable/plottable 2d representation of the phase mysetup.illum # zernike coeffs of pupil illumination mysetup.pupillum # values of the pupil illumination for each pixel of the pupil mysetup.mappy(mysetup.pupillum) # 2D map of pupil illumination mysetup.object_fwhm_pix # value of fwhm of the object in pixels mysetup.optax_x # position of the optical axis along X in [rad rms of Zernike tip Z_2] mysetup.optax_y # position of the optical axis along Y in [rad rms of Zernike tilt Z_3]
 ```

 The function `mysetup.search_phase()` starts from a first initial guess of the